In northeast Wisconsin, Afterglow Lake Resort stays on top of the heap.

 © Beth Gauper

-After surviving that, we tried a more sedate snowshoe trail, on the advice of Mary Lincoln of St. Paul.
+After surviving that, we tried a more sedate snowshoe trail.

 Afterglow is on the southern edge of the Lake Superior snow belt and averages 120 inches a year.
 But sometimes snow cover is thin, or warm temperatures turn it to mush.
 Then Pete Moline gets out his shovel and his trusty Tidd Tech G2 groomer, which he helped develop.